acmbpdc/ACM-Dev-Foundations/docs/Week 1: Flask (Backend)/README.md

 ## 16. Working with Templates

-1. Create a folder `template` in your project.
+1. Create a folder `templates` in your project.

 2. Add `index.html` in `templates`